ddmitov/perl-executing-browser/doc/CONSTANTS.md

 ## Files and Folders

-PEB is created to work from any directory without installation and all file paths are relative to the directory of the PEB executable, which is labeled as ``{PEB_executable_directory}`` within this documentation.
-It may contain only a C++ PEB executable or a Linux [AppImage](https://appimage.org/) with a C++ PEB executable, all necessary Qt libraries, a Perl distribution and a Perl application packed inside it.
+PEB is created to work from any directory without installation and all file paths are relative to the directory of the PEB executable, which is labeled as ``{PEB_executable_directory}`` within this documentation. ``{PEB_executable_directory}`` may contain only a C++ PEB executable or a Linux [AppImage](https://appimage.org/) with a C++ PEB executable, Qt libraries, a Perl distribution and a Perl application all packed inside it.
 All names of PEB files and folders are hard coded in C++ code and they are case-sensitive!

 * **Perl interpreter:**
   PEB expects to find a Perl interpreter in the ``{PEB_executable_directory}/perl/bin`` folder.